rizinorg/book/src/analysis/types.md

 ```
 [0x000006da]> ah?
-| ahr val            set hint for return value of a function
+| ahr val            set hint for the return value of a function
 ```

 ### Structure Immediates